 [The expiry date preceded by the abbreviation “EXP” should be taken to mean the last day of that month.
 Expiry dates should be expressed with the month given as 2 digits and the year as 4 digits. e.g.02/2007]

-[On a case by case basis, for novel therapy veterinary medicinal products and for biological veterinary medicinal products (e.g. with a shelf-life of < 2 years), the expiry date may specify the day i.e. dd/mm/yyyy.]
+[On a case-by-case basis, for novel therapy veterinary medicinal products and for biological veterinary medicinal products (e.g. with a shelf-life of < 2 years), the expiry date may specify the day i.e. dd/mm/yyyy.]

 Exp {mm/yyyy}